cyrilcros/argo-cd/docs/operator-manual/declarative-setup.md

 See [application.yaml](application.yaml) for additional fields

 !!! note
-    The namespace must match the namespace of your Argo cd, typically this is `argocd`.
+    The namespace in `metadata` must match the namespace of your Argo cd, typically this is `argocd`.
+    The root path of a repository is '.'.

 !!! warning
     By default, deleting an application will not perform a cascade delete, thereby deleting its resources.
 You must add the finalizer if you want this behaviour - which you may well not want.